JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

 ## Update native iOS UI

-For the iOS part of the project, you'll make use of the [Model–view–viewmodel](https://en.wikipedia.org/wiki/Model–view–viewmodel) pattern, like you did for the Android app, to connect the UI to the `sharedLogic` module.
+For the iOS part of the project, you'll make use of the view model pattern, like you did for the Android app, to connect the UI to the `sharedLogic` module.
 The module is already imported in the `ContentView.swift` file with the `import SharedLogic` declaration.

+The code for the iOS app is contained in the `iosApp/iosApp` directory:
+`ContentView.swift` holds the bulk of the logic, and `iOSApp.swift` holds the app's entry point.

 ### Introducing a ViewModel

-In `iosApp/ContentView.swift`, create a `ViewModel` class for `ContentView`, which will prepare and manage data for it.
+In the `iosApp/ContentView.swift` file, create a `ViewModel` class for `ContentView`, which will prepare and manage data for it.
 Call the `startObserving()` function within a [`task()`](https://developer.apple.com/documentation/swiftui/view/task(name:priority:file:line:_:)) modifier to support concurrency: